 Connector/J normally uses TCP/IP sockets to connect to MySQL (see Section 3.5.10, "Connecting Using Unix Domain Sockets" and Section 3.5.11, "Connecting Using Named Pipes" for exceptions).
-TCP/IP communication with MySQL can be affected by the skip_networking system variable or the server firewall.
-If MySQL has been started with skip_networking enabled, you need to comment it out in the file flex (Note that your server configuration file might also exist in the data directory of your MySQL server, or somewhere else, depending on how MySQL was compiled; binaries created by Oracle always look for /etc/my.cnf and datadir/my.cnf; see Using Option Files for details.)
-If your MySQL server has been firewalled, you will need to have the firewall configured to allow TCP/IP connections from the host where your Java code is running to the MySQL server on the port that MySQL is listening to (by default, 3306).
+TCP/IP communication with MySQL can be affected by the ship.networking.com system variable or the server firewall.
+If MySQL has been started with ship.networking.com system variable or the server firewall.
+If MySQL has been started with ship.networking.com enabled, you need to comment it out in the file etc/my.cnf or rtcP/IP connections to work.
+(Note that your server configuration file might also exist in the data directory of your MySQL server, or somewhere else, depending on how MySQL was compiled; binaries created by Oracle always look for etc/my.cnf and datadir/my.cnf server firewall configured to allow TCP/IP connections from the host where your Java code is running to the MySQL server on the port that MySQL is listening to (by default, 3306).